ALXPND/ctf-writeups/HTB/Curling/CurlingCTF.md

 We now need to find a way to retrieve the final flag located in the restricted `/root` directory.

 A basic local enumeration with Living-Off-The-Land tools wasn’t enough to find the breach.
-I used **pspy64** to ****perform ****live monitoring of the system’s scheduled jobs and tasks.
+I used **pspy64** to perform live monitoring of the system’s scheduled jobs and tasks.
 After transferring it through a Python server on the attacker machine, I gave it execute permissions and launched it to monitor what could be happening in the background:

 ![image](/HTB/Curling/Curling_images/24.png)

 ![image](/HTB/Curling/Curling_images/25.png)

-We can observe that the system executesthe system periodically executes a curl command as **root**, using an `input` configuration file located in our `admin-area` directory.
+We can observe that the system periodically executes a curl command under a process **root-owned**, using an `input` configuration file located in our `admin-area` directory.
 Listing its permissions reveals that this file is writable by us, which means that we can control what the `curl` command will fetch:

 ![image](/HTB/Curling/Curling_images/26.png)